 Also called Golden Beach, Chrissi Akti is one of the most beautiful beaches in Paros – a long expanse of fine sand that sparkles in the sun due to its glass-like makeup.
 The beach is popular with families for its shallow, crystal-clear water and easy access to great restaurants, beach clubs, and hotels.
-This beach is particularly windy in July and August, which has made it an international destination for windsurfing and kitesurfing; several water sports centers here offer equipment rentals and lessons.
 Its sister beach to the north Nea Chrissi Akti (New Golden Beach) hosts the annual Professional Windsurfing World Cup.
+This beach is particularly windy in July and August, which has made it an international destination for windsurfing and kitesurfing; several water sports centers at both beaches offer equipment rentals and lessons.

 3. Santa Maria Beach